buwantaiji/DominantSparseEigenAD/README.md

 [![Build Status](https://travis-ci.com/buwantaiji/DominantSparseEigenAD.svg?branch=master)](https://travis-ci.com/buwantaiji/DominantSparseEigenAD)

-DominantSparseEigenAD is an extension of PyTorch that handles reverse-mode automatic differentiation of dominant eigen-decomposition.
+DominantSparseEigenAD is an extension of PyTorch that handles reverse-mode automatic differentiation of dominant eigen-decomposition process.

 In many researches and applications involving matrix diagonalization, typically in the context of eigenvalue problem in quantum mechanics, only a small proportion of eigenvalues (e.g., the smallest ones) and corresponding eigenvectors are of practical interest.
-This library provides corresponding primitives in the framework of PyTorch to automatically differentiate this process, without any direct access of the full spectrum of the matrix being diagonalized.
+This library provides corresponding primitives in the framework of PyTorch to automatically differentiate this process, without any direct access to the full spectrum of the matrix being diagonalized.